protonemedia/laravel-form-components/README.md

 php artisan vendor:publish --provider="ProtoneMedia\LaravelFormComponents\Support\ServiceProvider"
 ```

 You can find the Blade views in the `resources/views/vendor/form-components` folder.
-With the `form-components.php` configuration file, you can change the location of the Blade view *per* component.
+In the `form-components.php` configuration file, you can change the location of the Blade view *per* component.

 ### Customize the components

-*todo*
+You can bind your own component classes to any of the elements.
+In the `form-components.php` configuration file, you can change the class *per* component.
+As the logic for the components is quite complex, it is strongly recommended to duplicate the default component as a starting point, and start editing from there.
+You'll find the default component classes in the `vendor/protonemedia/laravel-form-components/src/Components` folder.

 ### Prefix the components